 Composting Toilets Offer Solutions

 Many people are put off by the thought of a composting toilet but people have been using them in off-grid situations for many years.
-In fact, the original composting toilet is a bucket with a lid and is still used in many hunt camps.
+In fact, the original composting toilet is a bucket with a lid and is still used in many hunt camps to accommodate those using hunting tents.

 Composting toilets are designed to dry fecal matter quickly and efficiently, separate urine from the solid waste, and reduce it down to compost.